ChanthMiao/ghc-wiki-mirror/Compiling-Case-Expressions-in-ghc.md

 We then construct a FlatSwitchPlan, which is a list SwitchPlans sepatated by an integer -- with the semantics being that if the expression is less than the integer we go to the left plan, otherwise the right plan.
 During this construction, if we have a default, we interleave segments that jump to default between the maps.

 Following that, we perform an optimization that replaces two less-than branches by a single equal-to-test (findSingleValues in the source), and finally we are ready to building the tree.
-We split the plans in the FlatSwitchPlan in two, introduce an `IfLT` node to construct a node in the tree, and recurs on the left and right side of the list of plans.
+We split the plans in the FlatSwitchPlan in two by introducing an `IfLT` node, and recur on the left and right side of the list of plans.

 Deficiencies of the existing algorithm:
 ---------------------------------------